 - Scientific Certification Systems and Smartwood: Both organizations certify materials and processes that adhere to sustainable forestry standards developed by the Forest Stewardship Council.

-- Energy Star: Managed by the U.S. Environmental Protection Agency and the U.S. Department of Energy; certifies products, buildings and business facilities that meet energy efficiency standards.
+- Energy Star: Managed by the US Environmental Protection Agency and the US Department of Energy; certifies products, buildings, and business facilities that meet energy efficiency standards.

-Earth-Friendly Business Resources
+Earth-Friendly Business Resources From the SBA

-Get Legal Help with Your Green Business
+Get Legal Help with Your Eco-Friendly Business

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help